yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 [z]=\set{z^\prime\mid z-z^\prime\in B _ r(K)}.
 $$

 If $z$ and $z^\prime$ belong to the same equivalent class, they are called **homologous**.
-The two chains on the left is homologous since $z-z^\prime$ is a boundary of a triangular prism $K$, $\dim K=3$.
+The two chains on the left are homologous since $z-z^\prime$ is a boundary of a triangular prism $K$, $\dim K=3$.
 Those on the right are not homologous since $z-z^\prime$ is not a boundary of anything.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/Homologous.png" width="60%">

-> Like the discussion in section [`Cycles and Holes`](#cycles-and-holes), on the right, $z-z^\prime$ is the boundary of a square and an triangle in $\R^3$, but it's not a boundary on the torus.
+> Like the discussion in section [`Cycles and Holes`](#cycles-and-holes), on the right, $z-z^\prime$ is the boundary of a square and a triangle in $\R^3$, but it's not a boundary on the torus.

 ## The Euler Characteristic Again

-At the beginning of this post we mentioned defining Euler Characteristic on a smooth manifold.
+At the beginning of this post, we mentioned defining Euler Characteristic on a smooth manifold.
 Now it's high time we addressed it from the standpoint of Homology groups.
 However, I am going to simply list these theorems without proof.

 We first treat $Z _ k, \,B _ k,\, H _ k$ and $C _ k$ as vector spaces, and define four numbers as their dimensions as the following: